 Right angles are HARD to teach, am I right?!
-For the last few years we’ve had to teach right angles in first grade.
-Last year, Virginia decided to remove it from the first grade standards!
-Woohoo!
-Everyone in common core states are teaching right angles in fourth grade (way more appropriate), so these suggestions may be best used as introductions or remediation.
+Here are some strategies we use to try to make it a little easier.
 First, we like to show them the corners of a square and have them position their arms in the same directions.
 Then we show them how *not* to make a right angle.
 No “Yay!” arms (an acute angle with both hands up toward the ceiling) and no “Ta-da!” arms (an obtuse angle with arms out to the sides).

 After some explicit teaching about shapes that do and don’t have right angles, we use Morgan Clark’s memory game.